GrinonBarrett/Taksidos/Core Rules/2=Combat/2=Attacking.md

 #### Resolving an Attack
 To determine if an attack successfully wounds its target, the attacker rolls a d20.
 This is compared to the Attack Versus Armor Table below.
 If the attacker’s result is equal to or greater than the listed number, they successfully wound the foe.
-Afailure does not mean that they failed to make contact, only that they failed to deliver a meaningful blow.
+A failure does not mean that they failed to make contact, only that they failed to deliver a meaningful blow.

 Value before dash is without shield.
 Value after dash is with shield.